HPInc/ml-git/docs/mlgit_commands.md

 Usage: ml-git models commit [OPTIONS] ML_ENTITY_NAME

   Commit model change set of ML_ENTITY_NAME locally to this ml-git repository.
-[This command has a wizard that will request the necessary information if they are not informed]
+[This command has a wizard that will request the necessary information if it is not informed]

 Options:
   --dataset TEXT                  Link dataset entity name to this model set